-Amazon as we know it.
-Amazon Marketplace is an ecommerce platform where products from amazon and third parties are sold to the users.
+Amazon Marketplace (amazon.com) is an e-commerce platform where products from Amazon and third parties are sold to the users.

 Amazon Marketplace, just like usual marketplace model, is run by sellers and buyers.
-Amazon just provide the world class facilities to them.
+Amazon just provides the world class facilities to them.

-Items sold on Amazon by third-party sellers are either Fulfilled By Merchant (FBM) or Fulfilled By Amazon (FBA).
+Unlike the basic marketplace business model of Alibaba.com, Items sold on Amazon by third-party sellers are either Fulfilled By Merchant (FBM) or Fulfilled By Amazon (FBA).
 FBM goods are kept in the third-party seller’s inventory, and shipping and customer service are handled by the third-party merchant.
-FBA goods are stored in Amazon’s fulfilment centres, and shipping and customer service are handled by Amazon.
+FBA goods are stored in Amazon’s fulfillment centers, and shipping and customer service are handled by Amazon.

 Amazon charge commission (referral fee) from third party sellers.
 These commissions differ for different types of goods sold.
-FBA fee, which include a pick, pack and weight charge, is also charged from third party sellers who choose to use FBA.
+FBA fee, which includes a pick, pack, and weight charge, is also charged from third party sellers who choose to use FBA.

-With millions of active user accounts and a worldwide reach, amazon also charge its sellers to advertise and promote their brands and products by listing them on the top of the search results (and on homepage).
+With millions of active user accounts and a worldwide reach, Amazon also charges its sellers to advertise and promote their brands and products by listing them on the top of the search results (and on the homepage).

-Amazon still makes money from books and it is not limited to marketplace.
-Amazon business model has been diversified to include many online book retailers, book catalogues, comics’ distribution platforms, and other books and e-book services.
+The company still makes money from books and it is not limited to the marketplace.
+Amazon business model has been diversified to include many online book retailers, book catalogs, comics’ distribution platforms, and other books and e-book services.

-Though revenue is generated from few of the services (like Audible, goodreads, abebooks, Amazon Books, Comixology, Book Depository, Amazon Publishing, and Amazon Kindle), other services (like librarything, omnivoracious, Bookfinder, etc) act as affiliates and/or helps amazon in other marketing related strategies.
+Though revenue is generated only from few of the services (like Audible, Goodreads, Abebooks, Amazon Books, Comixology, Book Depository, Amazon Publishing, and Amazon Kindle), other services (like LibraryThing, Omnivoracious, Bookfinder, etc) in Amazon business model act as affiliates and/or helps Amazon in other marketing related strategies.

 Audible is a digital store that sells digital audiobooks, radio and TV programs, and audio versions of magazines and newspapers.